lucasschmidtc/SSQM/README.md

 information gain, and recently it was proposed the use of f-statistic; at this work we propose a new one called in-class transitions.

 2. From a data set of time series, initially every possible subsequence is a candidate for a good shapelet.
 However, to explore this full search-space can be computationally prohibitive, thus a reduction of this search-space is required.
-At this work it is explored how the use of random sampling at different levels of sampling affects the quality of good shapelets found and its impact on the classifiers accuracy.
+At this work it is explored how the use of random sampling at different levels of sampling impacts the classifiers accuracy.

 ## Results and Experiments